 A Level Mathematics Textbooks and Calculator

 There are two textbooks and a calculator that are required for A Level Mathematics.
-We will provide the option to purchase all of these through school at a discounted price at the start of September, but if you did want to obtain your own copies to look at over the summer then please do.
-Although do NOT start working through questions as this will impact your teaching.
+You will be expected to purchase these ready for the start of you’re a level Maths course.
+Please do NOT start working through questions as this will impact your teaching.

 The text books that you are required to have for Year 12 are: